UPDATE (2017-11-22): Dojo Course 2 is released with new, updated videos!

 - Looking at the DB after the migration to see what our code did there

-Remember: if you have any questions don't hesitate to ask them on the Orchard Discussion board.
+Remember: if you have any questions don't hesitate to ask them by creating a new issue in the Orchard issue tracker with the "discussion" label.
 Make sure to prefix your thread's title with "Dojo Course - "!
-We keep an eye on these threads.
+We keep an eye on these issues.
 Also follow us on Twitter to get notified about the latest Dojo Course news, including when a new tutorial is posted.

 Do you have some feedback about the course?
 Please send it in.